 - The program is available from February - November and starts on the first and third Monday of every month

-- Affordable program fees from US$825 for 1 week
+- Affordable program fees from US$905 for one week

 Want to take part in a marine conservation on an island in the Caribbean?
 Volunteering in Belize gives you the unique opportunity to live on, and dive in the ocean around, a beautiful and remote island in the Caribbean sea.
 This small island sits 26 miles off the mainland of Placencia, Belize.